GoldenbergLab/lab-helper-codes/guides/aws/s3-tasks/README.md

   └── 3.jpg
 ```

-2. Click the **Upload** button, and you should be able to select all the above
+2. Click the **Upload** button, and drag-and-drop all of your files into AWS.
-files from (1) and drag-and-drop into the modal window.
 IMPORTANT: **if you don't drag and drop, AWS WIll NOT upload your folders.
 That means any img/, jspsych/, etc will not be in the bucket, resulting in a broken website.**
 3. Confirm that the files are correct and click **Upload**.

 ## Update bucket to host task